-The student should follow the sequence of courses in the "Curriculum Outline" and the recommendations of the academic advisor in completing the prescribed background and skill courses in preparation for the subsequent professional program.
-For additional advising information, please visit the Undergraduate Programs Web site at www.cob.asu.edu/up/ indexupo.html.
+The student should follow the sequence of courses in the "Curriculum Outline Prebusiness Program," listed below, and the recommendations of the academic advisor in completing the prescribed background and skill courses in preparation for the subsequent professional program.

+For additional advising information, please visit the Undergraduate Programs Web site at www.cob.asu.edu/up/ indexupo.cfm.